-This is my snippets card for this next fortnight:
+This is my snippets card for the coming fortnight:

-- snippet of pale rose pink card, trimmed to just slightly smaller than the card front and glued in place
+- snippet of dark rose pink card, trimmed to slightly smaller than the card front and set aside for later

 Probably don't need to spell out what this fortnight's prize is made up of:

 It's still a maximum of ONE entry and please say in a comment if you wish to play and be a possible winner of the prize.
-The prize is all items together as a single prize, unless you really do only want to try for a 'split' as I explained above - in which case I'd do a further draw for the other item(s).
+The prize is both items together as a single prize, unless you really do only want to try for a 'split' - in which case I'd do a further draw for the other item.
 Please also link back to the Playground in your blog post to be eligible for the draw.

 Remember, if you link into the Playground and don't say clearly that you're wanting to be in the draw then you will be bypassed if your name comes out of Mr Linky.
 I'm sure you all know I ask for a positive 'yes' just in case you're playing only for fun.
 Thanks!